 Perform regular inspections and testing

-With regular maintenance, it will be easier to detect potential problems in automotive batteries.
-Perform routine testing and inspection once or twice a month for optimum performance.
-This will prevent one of the most common forms of battery degradation known as battery acid stratification.
+With proper maintenance, it will be easier to detect potential problems in automotive batteries.
+Perform routine testing and review once or twice a month for optimum performance.
+It will prevent one of the most common forms of battery degradation known as battery acid stratification.

 Preventing battery tray from corroding

-To prevent corrosion, a protective coating of anti-corrosion/rusting paint should be used.
+To prevent corrosion, a protective coating of anti-corrosion/rusting paint should be applied.
 This will prolong the life of the tray and prevent irreparable damage from forming.

 Use A Proven, Yet Basic, Car Battery Maintenance Check-Up Routine As Follows: